-When air pressure is relieved using the shutoff valve, the normal extending and retracting operation cycle is disabled, because the pressure transducer reads 0 psig and that is higher than -5 psig (vacuum).
+When air pressure is relieved using the shutoff valve, the normal extending and retracting operation cycle is disabled.
+This is due to the pressure transducer reading 0 psig and that is higher than -5 psig (vacuum).
 For that reason the slide-out cannot be moved with the handheld control.

-FIGURE 28 : FRONT SERVICE COMPARTMENT
+FIGURE 28: FRONT SERVICE COMPARTMENT